 The Petitioners (including School Districts, parents, and other interested parties) filed a Petition for Review in the Nature of an Action for Declaratory and Injunctive Relief in Commonwealth Court against, inter alia, the Department of Education, the Governor, and members of the General Assembly, seeking to mandate that the Respondents provide adequate funding that would result in equal opportunity for children throughout the Commonwealth to obtain an adequate education.
 Petitioners ask the Court to enter permanent injunctions compelling the Respondents to establish, fund, and maintain a thorough and efficient system of public education that provides all students in Pennsylvania with an equal opportunity to obtain an adequate education.
+This matter was previously dismissed by the Commonwealth Court, which found that it presented a nonjusticiable political question.
 Petitioners filed an appeal with the Pennsylvania Supreme Court, which reversed the Commonwealth Court and ordered the Commonwealth Court to address Petitioners' claims.
 The Executive Branch would not be solely responsible for funding and relief, and Petitioners have not yet articulated an amount that they would consider to be adequate funding.
-Previous studies, however, indicate that Petitioners may seek education investments totaling up to \$4,000,000,000.
+Previous studies, however, indicate that Petitioners may seek education investments totaling up to \$4 million.